ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

    - The first parameter is the identifier of a deleted document.
    - The second parameter is the name of a collection.

-{NOTE/}

 - A document deletion is propagated to a destination only if the function returns `true`.

+## Deletions: Filtering deletions in the destination database

+You can further specify the desired deletion behavior by adding filters.

-   - By the time the ETL process runs a delete behavior function, a document is already deleted.
-If you want to filter deletions, you need some way to store that information in order to be able to determine if a document should be deleted in the delete behavior function.
+By the time an ETL process runs a delete behavior function, the original document is already deleted from the source.
+It is no longer available.
+You may want the ETL to set up an archive of documents that were deleted from the source, or save a part of deleted documents in a separate document for later use.

+Following are three examples of ways to save documents for later use when they are deleted from the source database:

+---

-#### Example - filtering out all deletions
+#### Example - preventing deletions in the destination database

 {CODE-BLOCK:javascript}
 loadToUsers(this);